BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

 Existing works on AF detection from PPG data can be divided into three categories: traditional statistical analysis, classical machine learning (ML) based methods, and deep learning (DL) based methods.

-\textbf{Traditional Statistical Analysis Approaches}: Most of the statistical approaches involved extracting different features from rhythm data, e.g. R to R interval, Shannon entropy, RMSSD, Poincare plot, etc. Each of these features was analyzed extensively to determine thresholds for Atrial Fibrillation detection\cite{lee2013time,krivoshei2017smart}.
-To handle noise artifacts in extracted signals, some later works also added movement detection to fix the thresholds \cite{bashar2018developing,chong2016motion}.
-However, such simple measures did not achieve clinically useful performance in AF detection.
+\textbf{Traditional Statistical Analysis Approaches}: Most of the statistical approaches involved extracting different features from rhythm data, e.g. R to R interval, Shannon entropy, RMSSD, Poincare plot, etc. Each of these features was analyzed extensively to determine thresholds for Atrial Fibrillation detection~\cite{lee2013time, krivoshei2017smart}.
+To handle noise artifacts in extracted signals, some later works also added movement detection to fix the thresholds \cite{bashar2018developing, chong2016motion}.
+In addition, various noise reduction techniques for PPG signals with motion artifacts based noises have also been explored~\cite{wang2010artifact, raghuram2012dual, lim2018adaptive, lee2003reduction, lee2007periodic, han2012artifacts}.
+Nevertheless, these traditional statistical approaches fail to capture complex patterns present in PPG data due to limited representation power.

 \textbf{Classical Machine Learning based Approaches}: To improve performance over statistical approaches, several machine learning algorithms have been applied to comprehensive features extracted from PPG data.
-SVM \cite{shan2016reliable, lemay2016wrist}, logistic models \cite{tang2017identification, nemati2016monitoring, schack2017computationally}, KNN\cite{corino2017detection}, decision trees \cite{fallet2019can} have replaced traditional threshold-based detection allowing to capture complex relationship between different parameters.
+SVM \cite{shan2016reliable, lemay2016wrist}, logistic models \cite{tang2017identification, nemati2016monitoring, schack2017computationally}, KNN~\cite{corino2017detection}, decision trees \cite{fallet2019can}, etc. have replaced traditional threshold-based detection enabling capturing of complex relationship between different parameters.
 However, the success of these methods relied heavily on elaborate feature engineering by domain experts, which is quite challenging for inherently noisy PPG signals due to motion artifacts.